Genivia/RE-flex/README.md

 The performance table is indicative of the impact on performance when using PCRE2 and Boost.Regex with RE/flex.
 PCRE2 and Boost.Regex are optional libraries integrated with RE/flex for Perl matching because of their efficiency.
-By default, RE/flex uses DFA-based extended POSIX matching, which is the fastest method as shown in the table.
+By default, RE/flex uses DFA-based extended regular expression matching in linear time, the fastest method (as shown in the table).

 The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option noyylineno) and neither do the other regex